PowerAruba/PowerArubaCP/README.md

     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): Y

 ```

+### VM

+You can use PowerArubaCP for help to deploy ClearPass on VMware ESXi (Wwth a Vcenter)
+You need to have [VMware.PowerCLI](https://developer.vmware.com/powercli) and [Set-VMKeystrokes](https://www.powershellgallery.com/packages/VMKeystrokes/1.0.0) from [William Lam](https://williamlam.com/2017/09/automating-vm-keystrokes-using-the-vsphere-api-powercli.html)

+You can use the following cmdlet (on this order)

+- `Deploy-ArubaCPVm` Deploy CPPM OVA with add hard disk
+- `Set-ArubaCPVmFirstBoot` Configure first boot (Model, encrypt...)
+- `Set-ArubaCPVmSetup` Configure hostname, IP Address, NTP...
+- `Set-ArubaCPVmAddLicencePlatform` Add Licence Platform
+- `Set-ArubaCPVmUpdate` Update CPPM (using HTTP(S) or SSH)

+a video will be online to see an example of auto deployement

 ### MultiConnection

 From release 0.4.0, it is possible to connect on same times to multi ClearPass